 - Senior Assessment Program consultation services for older adults

 - Hospital behavioral health consultation services

-Reading Health System will be opening a dedicated Psychiatric Emergency Service comprised of 10 psychiatric beds staffed by trained mental health professions.
-The projected opening is in fall 2016.
+Reading Hospital also has a dedicated Psychiatric Emergency Service comprised of 10 psychiatric beds staffed by trained mental health professions.

 More than 15,000 patients are served on an annual basis in all these programs.
 Reading Hospital's Department of Psychiatry/Center for Mental Health includes more than 100 mental health professionals from all disciplines including psychiatrists, psychologists, psychiatric nurses, psychiatric social workers, counselors, and therapists of different training backgrounds.
 Many of these are senior in their experience and expertise and have a broad range of expertise with many populations such as the seriously mentally ill, older adults, children and youth, dual disorders, forensic, and culturally diverse populations.